 An evening clinic is held every Tuesday from 18.30 – 20.00 and is run by a GP and the practice nurses.
 However, patients may book in with any of the doctors or nurses at other times during the week.
 In this clinic advice is available in confidence on all forms of contraception and their correct use.
 We also provide emergency contraceptives.

 Including Tetanus, Polio, Hepatitis A, Hepatitis B and Influenza.

 We now have a clinic for patients to be seen by the practice nurses to review your long term condition.
 These conditions include Hypertension, Asthma, Diabetes, Coronary Heart Disease, Stroke and Kidney Disease.
 The aim of the clinic is to increase the awareness and understanding of your condition through education and to minimise complications by regular monitoring with the Practice Nurse.

 Minor surgery is performed mainly for the removal of minor lumps and bumps.
-A doctor performs these procedures with the assistance of a nurse.
+A doctor performs these procedures with the assistance of a Practice Nurse or Healthcare Assistant.

 Planning a trip abroad?
 Book a telephone appointment with our practice nurses to discuss your travel immunisations.
 The nurse's require 6 weeks’ notice in order to give any travel advice or vaccinations.
 Please ask at reception for more details.